OctopusDeploy/blog/blog/2021-10/kubewarden/index.md

 A pod can host almost anything, so it's often not enough to allow or disallow the deployment of a pod.
 Instead, teams need to inspect the properties of a given pod before allowing or denying them.

 [Admission controllers](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/) provide the ability to inspect, modify, accept, or reject new resources by passing it to a custom service.
-This allows a fine grained level of control over resources created in a cluster, and ensures only those resources that meet your particular requirements are deployed.
+This allows a fine-grained level of control over resources created in a cluster, and ensures only those resources that meet your particular requirements are deployed.

 This post looks at the [Kubewarden](https://www.kubewarden.io/) admission controller, which is an early project supporting admission policies written in a number of languages compiled down to WebAssembly.